The decision to start weaning is a very personal one. There are no ‘rights’ or ‘wrongs’.

 #6: When You Want To Have A Drink… Or Two… Or Three

 For some mothers, the temptation to have a glass or two, or more, of alcohol might cause them to consider stopping breastfeeding.

 The good news is, there are ways to be able to drink alcohol and continue to breastfeed for as long as you wish.

 The key is to plan ahead.
 You can find out more in our article on alcohol and breastfeeding.

 #7: When You Want To Go Out… Well… Anywhere

-It might seem at first that breastfeeding ties you down, and for this reason you might consider stopping breastfeeding.
-In fact, once you get beyond these initial thoughts, and you decide to bite the bullet and go out, you’ll realise how portable breastfeeding and breastfed babies actually are.
-Breastmilk is always there ‘on tap’ and at the right temperature – which means no bottles, sterilisers, formula or heating up milk etc.
+It might seem at first that breastfeeding ties you down, and for this reason, you might consider stopping breastfeeding.
+In fact, once you get beyond these initial thoughts, and you decide to bite the bullet and go out, you’ll realize how portable breastfeeding and breastfed babies actually are.
+Breastmilk is always there ‘on tap’ and at the right temperature – which means no bottles, sterilizers, formula or heating up milk etc.

 If you’re breastfeeding, or expressing, or doing a combination of both and you’ve had thoughts about quitting, you’re not alone.
 It’s common for mothers not to love breastfeeding all the time.